pkrumins/node-video/readme.txt

     video.setQuality(63);   // best video quality

+You can also change the frame rate with `setFrameRate`.
+The default is 25fps, to change it do this:

+    video.setFrameRate(50);  // frame rate is now 50 fps

+Important: All of the above options should be set before submitting the first frame.

 Now, to start writing video, call `newFrame` method with frames sequentially.
 Frames must be RGBA nodejs Buffer objects.